Art Encounter’s Mission, History, and Methodology

 OUR MISSION

 At Art Encounter, we believe that there are many ways to see, and that art can be a powerful vehicle to better understand ourselves and the world around us.
-Our mission is to educate, empower, and connect people of all ages and backgrounds through interactive encounters with visual art.
+Our mission is to educate, inspire, and connect people of all ages and backgrounds through interactive encounters with visual art.
 We offer a broad menu of programs that includes interactive art tours and travel; hands-on programs for students, seniors, and adults with disabilities; and a community mural initiative.
 The cohesive thread between all our programs is the art encounter: an engaging, inclusive approach to learning rooted in the power of bringing people together through art.

 OUR HISTORY